REED HASTINGS: The horse was the dominant form of human transportation for about 5,000 years, domesticated in Kazakhstan, 3000 BC.

 Without a clear sense of how staff should work together, it’s all too easy for managers to narrow their focus on individual players.
 And emphasizing individual performance, at the expense of the team, can be downright hazardous to an organization, as Margaret Heffernan has observed.

-HOFFMAN: So let it be known that Netflix does not promise unconditional love—and they’re exceptionally frank about this in their culture deck, which every prospective employee reads.
-This has become a powerful tool for them—one that creates a built-in filter to every hire.
+HOFFMAN: So let it be known that Netflix does not promise unconditional love, and they’re exceptionally frank about this in their culture deck, which every prospective employee reads.
+This has become a powerful tool for them, one that creates a built-in filter to every hire.
 It’s a great hack that other companies would be smart to adopt.
 Because the hiring process is a critical – but often overlooked – part of maintaining company culture.
-When you’re growing and hiring fast, it’s easy to place expedience over excellence.
+When you’re growing and hiring fast, it’s easy to place expediency over excellence.

-HOFFMAN: So how do you resist the urge to hire a candidate who’s brilliant, qualified, perfect in every way – with the sole exception that they might clash with the company’s culture?
+So how do you resist the urge to hire a candidate who is brilliant, qualified, perfect in every way – with the sole exception that they might clash with the company’s culture?
 I asked Jeff Weiner, the CEO of LinkedIn, how he does it.
 “With reluctance,” he told me – until he saw the consequences of the decision.

-And inevitably, when you try to pull that off, and you kind of rationalize to yourself that, despite the fact you know there is this misalignment, you’ll make it happen—inevitably, it almost never does.
-And it becomes very expensive in terms of time, energy, and even resources working through that, and trying to rectify those situations.
+And inevitably, when you try to pull that off, inevitably, it almost never does.
+And it becomes very expensive in terms of time, energy, and even resources working through that.

 HOFFMAN: Notice how Jeff points out that this willingness to reject A-players has to persist, even after he leaves the room.
 Some CEOs, like Aneel Bhusri, co-founder and CEO of Workday, refuse to leave the room until the team has made this decision so many times, it’s a reflex.

-BHUSRI: You know this well, Reid.
-In the early days, it’s just you, and a few other people, so we just did it ourselves.
+ANEEL BHUSRI: In the early days, it’s just you and a few other people, so we just did it ourselves.
 We set out to interview the first 500 people.

 HOFFMAN: To be clear, by “we,” Aneel means he was personally involved in interviewing the first 500 hires for cultural fit.

-BHUSRI: After our hiring managers had identified people, and put them through the process for skills, we would then interview the individual at the last stage, and it would be purely about cultural fit.
-And we would test on whether they were an “I” person or “we” person – we were looking for “we” people, we were looking for people that had a clear driver for why they wanted to be successful.
+BHUSRI: And we would test on whether they were an “I” person or “we” person – we were looking for “we” people – we were looking for people that had a clear driver for why they wanted to be successful.
 We were looking for people that were high integrity.
 We were looking for people that did not job-hop.
 And you could look at a resume, you can tell if they’re the shiny, new-penny type that jumps from one op to another.
 We were looking at people that were going to be with us for seven, eight, nine, 10 years.

 HOFFMAN: And it’s somewhat obvious from this, given that you set up that initial culture, but how then, past the first 500, did you help keep that?

-Tristan Walker, the founder and CEO of Walker and Company, considers the diversity of his staff a strategic advantage.
+Tristan Walker, the founder and CEO of Walker & Co., considers the diversity of his staff a strategic advantage.
 They’re hard at work developing health and beauty products for people of color, which his competitors mistake for a niche market.
 It only looks niche when you’re surrounded by white people, he argues.
 His competitors’ oversight is his team’s opportunity.